 Pradipta Chakrabortty has been a portfolio manager and an analyst since 2008.
 As an analyst, he focuses on frontier emerging market companies.
 Mr. Chakrabortty graduated from BIRLA Institute of Technology & Science (Pilani, India) in 1994, received an MBA in Finance and Marketing from XLRI School of Management (Jamshedpur, India) in 1998, and received an MBA in Finance from University of Pennsylvania, the Wharton School, in 2008.
 He joined Harding Loevner in 2008.
-Mr. Chakrabortty serves as a co-lead portfolio manager for the Frontier Emerging Markets Portfolio and as a portfolio manager for the Institutional Emerging Markets Portfolio and Emerging Markets Portfolio.
+Mr. Chakrabortty serves as the lead portfolio manager for the Chinese Equity Portfolio, a co-lead portfolio manager for the Frontier Emerging Markets Portfolio and as a portfolio manager for the Institutional Emerging Markets Portfolio and Emerging Markets Portfolio.